Best Supercapacitor Dash Cams 2026: Top 6 Picks

 Connectivity: Wi-Fi, GPS, and What You Actually Use

-Built-in Wi-Fi lets you connect directly to the dash cam from your phone to preview, download, and delete clips through a companion app.
-The practical difference between 2.4GHz and 5GHz (or Wi-Fi 6) is transfer speed for large 4K files — on standard Wi-Fi, a 4-minute 4K clip can take several minutes to transfer; on 5GHz connections it’s noticeably faster.
+Built-in Wi-Fi lets you connect directly to the dash cam from your phone to preview, download, and manage clips through a companion app.
+The practical difference between 2.4GHz, 5GHz, and Wi-Fi 6 is transfer speed, especially with large 4K files.

 Temperature Resistance: Why Supercapacitors Excel Here